Seasonal recipes for asparagus, a representative spring vegetable | Learn about its history and delicious stir-fried recipes!

 Boil

-Boiling is a good way to use asparagus, which has become a little more strained in the second half of the season.
-The key is to boil it slightly in plenty of hot water and pull it out to just leave a chewy texture.
-It is said that if you simmer the skin and roots, which are often thrown away, the flavor of the asparagus itself will become even stronger.
+Boiling is the best way to cook asparagus that has become a little stringy towards the end of the season.
+The key is to boil it in plenty of water for a relatively short time, and remove it just enough to leave it firm to the touch.
+It is said that boiling the asparagus with the skin and roots, which are often discarded, will further enhance the flavor of the asparagus itself

 bake